Google Maps to start directing drivers to 'eco-friendly' routes

 Google said it derives emissions relative estimates by testing across different types of vehicles and road types, drawing on insights from the U.S. government’s National Renewable Energy Lab (NREL).
 Road grade data comes from its Street View cars as well as aerial and satellite imagery.

+NREL mobility group manager Jeff Gonder said the lab, which developed a tool known as RouteE to estimate vehicles’ energy usage, reached a deal this month to get funding from Google and study the accuracy of its estimates.

 The potential effect on emissions from the feature is unclear.
-But in a study of 20 people at California State University, Long Beach, university researchers last year found participants were more inclined to consider carbon emissions in route selection after testing an app that showed estimates.
+A study of 20 people at California State University, Long Beach, last year found participants were more inclined to consider carbon emissions in route selection after testing an app that showed estimates.

 Google’s announcement included additional climate-focused changes.
-From June, it will start warning drivers about to travel through low emissions zones where some vehicles are restricted in Germany, France, the Netherlands, Spain and the U.K.
+From June, it will start warning drivers about to travel through low emissions zones where some vehicles are restricted in Germany, France, the Netherlands, Spain and the United Kingdom.

 In the coming months, Maps app users will be able to compare car, biking, public transit and other travel options in one place instead of toggling between different sections.